On the Alexander polynomial of lens space knot: Introduction.

-Any lens surgery of type-(B) has $g\ge 6$ as proven in Proposition~\ref{103}.
-We list surgery parameters with $g\le 5$ and the realizations. \begin{theorem} Let $K$ be a lens space knot with $g(K)\le 5$ of type-(A).
-Then $K$ can be realized by one of the following:
+In the case of lens space surgery in an $\lz$ or $K_{p,k}$ we classify the realization of lens surgeries with $g(K)\le \frac{k_2+4}{2}$, $g(K)\le 5$ or lens surgery polynomials with at most $7$ non-zero coefficients.\\ {\bf Theorem~\ref{dle5}.} {\it Let $K$ be a lens space knot in an $\lz$ with $g(K)\le 5$.
+Then the parameter can be realized by either of the following lens space knots:

-\end{theorem} \begin{theorem} Let $K$ be a lens space knot with at most $7$ non-zero coefficients of type-(A) or -(B).
-Then $K$ can be realized by one of the following: